Welcome to YMCA Before & After School Program

 The YMCA of Greater Toronto has signed the Canada-wide Early Learning and Child Care (CWELCC) agreement and is pleased to offer fee reductions as part of the agreement to families in Toronto, York, Peel, Halton, Dufferin, and Durham regions.

-Child care payments are processed on a monthly basis by pre-authorized payment/debit authorization or by credit card.
-Families have the option to choose from one of the three monthly draw dates for their child care fees to be processed on the 1st, 15th or 20th of each month.
+- Monthly draw dates for their child care fees to be processed on the 1st, 15th or 20th of each month

 Part-time programs are available at limited locations that are not full to capacity.
 Families can choose from 2 day (Tuesday & Thursday) or 3 day (Monday, Wednesday and Friday) options.